andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 ### Introduction

+I sometimes used to find myself in situations where tcpdump's filters seemingly did not work the way that I expected them to.
+In those situations I often simply ran tcpdump in line buffered mode (`-l`) and piped the output into `grep` to find what I was looking for.
+Particularly the VLAN filter used to give me some headaches with older versions of tcpdump and libpcap.
+In this article, I will try to shed some light at how tcpdump (via libpcap) generates bytecode for filtering packets.
+Understanding how the bytecode is generated and how it works should help you understand when things go wrong and when a filter expression might not match a specific packet that you are looking for.

 This article extends upon the introduction into tcpdump's BPF compiler provided in the blog post [BPF - the forgotten bytecode](https://blog.cloudflare.com/bpf-the-forgotten-bytecode/){target=_blank}.
 Before reading on, read through this resource, then come back here.
 The blog post also links to the paper [The BSD Packet Filter: A New Architecture for User-level Packet Capture](https://www.tcpdump.org/papers/bpf-usenix93.pdf){target=_blank} if you want to further deepen your understanding.
 The [Linux Socket Filtering aka Berkeley Packet Filter (BPF)](https://www.kernel.org/doc/Documentation/networking/filter.txt){target=_blank} kernel documentation might come in handy when following the examples below.
 Please also note that when I refer to BPF in this article, I refer to classic BPF and not to eBPF.

 ### Compiling a basic BPF expression